Untapped Economic Potential of the Muslim-Autonomous Region in the Philippines

 BARMM has the potential to be a Halal hub in the Philippines given it has the largest concentration of Muslims in the country and its strategic location in the southern part of the Philippines, close to the large Muslim market of Indonesia and Malaysia, the latter of which already has a well-developed Halal industry supply chain.

 The Philippine Economic Zone Authority is aiming to develop a special economic zone in Mindanao that targets Halal food producers and investors and will boost the country’s share of the global Halal industry, estimated to be worth US$3 trillion.
-The country saw over US$500 million of Halal food exports in 2018.Further, the Department of Trade and Industry is encouraging more small and medium-sized businesses to explore the global Halal market.
+The country saw over US$500 million of Halal food exports in 2018.encouraging more small and medium-sized businesses to explore the global Halal market.
 In 2016, the government issued the Halal Export Development and Promotion Act of 2016 as a guide for companies looking to produce and promote their Halal goods.
 Through the Act, the government has provided training modules that have benefited more than 400 MSMEs and helped develop more than 10 Halal certifying bodies.

 Improving connectivity in BARMM can boost trade